UPPMAX/uppmax_intro_python/docs/misc/exercise_procedure.md

   by joining their breakout rooms
 - When two-thirds of the learners are in the main room, all break-out rooms will be closed ruthlessly.
-  It still takes 1 minute before the room closes though :-)
+  It may take 1 minute before the room closes though :-)
 - Breaks are always on the scheduled time.
 You will be reminded in that chat
 - Take that break, either in the main room or in your breakout room.
   The breakout rooms will not be closed